MeghaSharma1920/EDA--iFood.csv/README.md

 # EDA--iFood.csv
-Create a jupyter notebook/ kaggle notebook for this task.

 Explore distributions, segment-wise preferences of customers, advertising expenses segments and performances, etc. Use different kinds of plotting, tables, and other summarization techniques to explore these relationships.

 Explore offers_accepted/customer profile, customer_profile/amount spent on products relationship.